I’m Brenda Johima, and I’m 53 years old.

 Since the biopsy I have also had “breast conserving surgery” … a lumpectomy, as well as a sentinel node biopsy.

-A couple of weeks fter surgery, I was told by the surgeon that the results were “good news” and that they think they “got it all” however, I still require radiation to make sure all of the cancer is gone, and hopefully to help prevent a reoccurrence.
+A couple of weeks after surgery, I was told by the surgeon that the results were “good news” and that they think they “got it all” however, I still required radiation to make sure all of the cancer is gone, and hopefully to help prevent a reoccurrence.

-Except for wait times, which are lengthy (and a GP who made way too many mistakes, who I had to replace) … every step of the way, my medical care has been superb to date, with my surgeon, the walk-in clinic physician, and the hospital.
+Except for wait times, which were lengthy (and a GP who made way too many mistakes, who I had to replace) … every step of the way, my medical care was superb, with my surgeon, the walk-in clinic physician, and the hospital.
 I feel blessed to live in British Columbia and to have a medical system like we do.

-The current wait is for upcoming appointments in Victoria, at the BC Cancer Agency, with a medical oncologist (chemotherapy) and radiation oncologist.
-I understand that I’m also down for hormonal therapy as well.
+There were, what felt like, way-too-long wait times for appointments in Victoria at the BC Cancer Agency, for a medical oncologist (chemotherapy) and a radiation oncologist.
+I understood from a social worker, that I was also down for hormonal therapy as well.

-So, three possible treatments are upcoming, which for many breast cancer patients, add up to about one year out of a lifetime. (so I’ve been told),
+So, I had to have three possible treatments, which for many breast cancer patients, add up to about one year out of a lifetime (so I’ve been told) with treatment, recovery and healing.

-There is a very strong possibility that I need chemotherapy and hormone therapy.
-I know for sure I need radiation therapy, to hopefully prevent a reoccurrence.
-I am told that I can choose to accept or decline these “standard of care for breast cancer patients” treatments.
+There was a very strong possibility that I needed chemotherapy and hormone therapy.
+I knew for sure that I need radiation therapy, to hopefully prevent a reoccurrence of breast cancer in future.
+I was told that I could choose to accept or decline these “standard of care for breast cancer patients” treatments.

 There are many, many alternative treatments and possibilities out there for a full recovery and cure, if one has lots of funds, is wealthy, and/or has a super strong mindset and intention (I am told) to beat cancer forever.

-Lacking any extra funds, I’m dependent on my mindset and traditional/regular care which is covered by BC Medical.
+Lacking any extra funds, and no savings for alternative medicine, I’m dependent on my mindset and traditional/regular care which is covered by BC Medical.

 What is NOT covered by BC Medical?
 Lots.

 I live rural, and radiation is only done in a few major centres in B.C.
 Kelowna and Victoria are my first choices.
-Sooooo, I have to come up with $900-$1260 per month ($45/day) to stay at one of the BC Cancer Agency lodges during treatment, or rent a place or afford a hotel nearby, or find friends of friends to stay with.
+Sooooo, I knew I had to come up with $1100-$1540 for at least one month ($55/day) to stay at one of the BC Cancer Agency lodges during treatment, and rent a place or afford a hotel nearby, or find friends of friends to stay with for chemotherapy treatments.
+Hotel costs are double the cancer lodge rates, ranging from $100-$150.00 per night.
+In addition, I had to keep paying all of my regular monthly bills while not working at all, and continue to care for my standard poodle Teddy without generating any revenue.

 So, what ABOUT Brenda Johima?
 Who is she?

-I had recently closed my home based graphic design business (before I found out I had cancer) as I had done it from 2002-2013 and was eager to change careers and to have colleagues, to be part of a team, get a day job near a larger city centre (I live rural in Fanny Bay) so that I could find better (and more) employment, meet new people and friends and to begin life anew in a drier climate.
-I had been looking to the Okanagan.
+I had recently closed my home based graphic design business (before I found out I had cancer) as I had done that from 2002-2013 and was eager to change careers and to have colleagues, to be part of a team, get a day job near a larger city centre (I live rural in Fanny Bay) so that I could find better (and more) employment, meet new people and friends and to begin life anew in a drier climate.
+I had been looking to the Okanagan as a possibility.

 Then cancer hit.
 Everything has been on hold since.